Wilhelm Furtwängler: Conducting style

-On the other hand, the critic David Hurwitz, a spokesman for modern literalism and precision, sharply criticizes what he terms "the Furtwängler wackos" who "will forgive him virtually any lapse, no matter how severe", and characterizes the conductor himself as "occasionally incandescent but criminally sloppy".
+On the other hand, the critic David Hurwitz sharply criticizes what he terms "the Furtwängler wackos" who "will forgive him virtually any lapse, no matter how severe", and characterizes the conductor himself as "occasionally incandescent but criminally sloppy".
 Unlike conductors such as Carlos Kleiber or Sergiu Celibidache, Furtwängler did not try to reach the perfection in details, and the number of rehearsals with him was small.
 He said:

 I am told that the more you rehearse, the better you play.
 This is wrong.
 We often try to reduce the unforeseen to a controllable level, to prevent a sudden impulse that escapes our ability to control, yet also responds to an obscure desire.
 Let's allow improvisation to have its place and play its role.
 I think that the true interpreter is the one who improvises.
-We have mechanized the art of conducting to an awful degree, in the quest of perfection rather than of dream [...]
+We have mechanized the art of conducting to an awful degree, in the quest of perfection rather than of dream ...
 As soon as rubato is obtained and calculated scientifically, it ceases to be true.
 Music making is something else than searching to achieve an accomplishment.
 But striving to attain it is beautiful.
 Some of Michelangelo's sculptures are perfect, others are just outlined and the latter ones move me more than the first perfect ones because here I find the essence of desire, of the wakening dream.
 That's what really moves me: fixing without freezing in cement, allowing chance its opportunity.